If you’ve never missed a payment you must have a perfect credit score

 If your credit history isn’t great, your credit limit will be very low

 Your credit limit will not necessarily be low but it should be within a reasonable range of what you can afford.
 You will probably be charged a higher rate of interest.
-This insures the company makes more money if you if you do miss any payments.
+This insures the company makes more money if you do miss any payments.

 Your credit limit will usually be increased incrementally after you demonstrate you can borrow responsibly.
 You can show this by borrowing small amounts regularly and paying them on time in full.